 Don’t miss these moments:

-- the turkey being placed on the table
+- the food being placed on the table

 - a wide-angle view of all the guests seated around the table before eating